nmsa/tma-framework-k/README.md

 Each message includes:

 * `actions` -- a list of actions provided by the Actuator
-	* `action` -- name of the action to be performed
+	* `action` -- name of the action to be performed.
+This will be used to inform the ActuatorAPI about which action to be performed
-	* `path` -- path of the service to execute the operation
 	* `resourceId` -- identifies the resource in which the adaptation can be performed
 	* `configuration` -- list of expected attributes to execute the operation
 		* `key` -- name of the configuration attribute